-How often have you used the word ‘lukewarm’ to either describe someone who’s not as excited as you are, or the warmth of water that springs from the head of your shower?
-After years of deliberate practice, you’ve mastered the art of rotating the knobs just the right amount such that the sudden splash of water is neither too hot to traumatize you nor too cold to leave you unsatisfied.
+How often have you used the word ‘lukewarm’ to either describe someone who’s not as excited as you are or the warmth of the water that springs from the head of your shower?
+After years of deliberate practice, you’ve mastered the art of rotating the knobs to that perfect temp.
+Just the right amount so that the sudden splash of water is neither too hot to traumatize you nor too cold to send shivers down your spine!

-The warmth of lukewarm or tepid water lies in the Goldilocks zone; just the right amount to freshen your morning and kickstart the day.
-However, have you ever wondered how hot is right hot?
-Have you ever wondered how warm is lukewarm?
+The warmth of lukewarm or tepid water lies in the Goldilocks Zone; just the right amount to freshen your morning and kickstart the day.
+However, have you ever wondered how hot is that “right” hot?
+Have you ever considered the actual temperature of something described as lukewarm?

 Lukewarm water temperature

-Without a thermometer at your disposal, you can discern whether a volume of water is lukewarm or not by examining if it is just slightly warmer than or comparable to your own body’s temperature.
+Without a thermometer at your disposal, you can discern whether a volume of water is lukewarm or not by examining if it is just slightly warmer than your own body’s temperature.
 The difference is, as mentioned, marginal.
-Pour the warm water on your hand and examine if it is “seatbelt-microwaved-in-a-car hot or just feverish hot.
+Pour the warm water on your hand and examine if it is seatbelt-microwaved-in-a-car hot or just feverish hot.
 Conventional fevers elevate a body’s temperature to no more than 103º F, so feverish hot is what you’re looking for.

-Lukewarm water isn’t just a bathing fetish, it is also ubiquitous in recipes.
-The most basic of these is the warm milk that infants find so luscious.
-The temperature of the milk is always recommended to be nothing but lukewarm.
-This is why the baby-milk test is also recognized as an excellent determiner of lukewarmness.
+Lukewarm water isn’t just a bathing fetish, it’s also ubiquitous in recipes.
+The most basic of these is the warm milk that infants find so delectable.
+The temperature of the milk is always recommended to be nothing but lukewarm, which is why the baby milk test is also recognized as an excellent determinant of lukewarmness.

+Lukewarm temperatures find applications in cooking too, especially for dishes involving yeast.
 When cooking a dish that includes yeast, one is required to add lukewarm liquid—usually water or milk—to activate the yeast.
-Water that is insufficiently warm deprives the yeast of the necessary energy to rise, while overly hot water will over-activate and kill the yeast.
+Cold water deprives the yeast of the necessary energy to rise, while overly hot water will over-activate and kill the yeast.

-Only liquid that is lukewarm will activate the yeast, which will react with sugar in the dough to create carbon dioxide and cause the dough to rise.
-Recipes usually suggest that such an optimal temperature can be achieved by mixing one part room-temperature water with two parts boiling water and proudly shouting “voila!” when you’re done.
+Only liquid that is lukewarm will activate the yeast, which will react with the sugar in the dough to create carbon dioxide and cause the dough to rise.
+Recipes usually suggest that such an optimal temperature be achieved by mixing one-part room-temperature water with two parts boiling water and then shouting voila! when you’re done.